fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 24th of June at 6:30PM in Brechtbau room 035
+- Monday, 15th of July at 6:30PM in Brechtbau room 035

 ## Agenda for next time
-- Moodle Update?
+- Moodle,
+- List of books and things in the office,
+- Changing the key code of the office

 ---